-The purpose of the extension is to allow HARA to continue to operate for a further year whilst work is undertaken on the future scope of HARA.
-Over the last two years, despite the focus on the COVID-19 response, much foundational work has been undertaken.
+The purpose of the furth extension is to allow HARA to continue to operate for a whilst we continue to work on HARA's future operating model.
+We have developed draft proposals for the future of HARA and these will be shared at a future meeting.

+As a reminder, much foundational work has been undertaken.
 This includes:

-- Maturing of relationships between senior leaders - Establishment of an integrated management structure, with an Alliance Director - Implementation of Integrated Daily Huddles in the four HARA localities - Establishment of a framework for monthly Multidisciplinary Team Meetings in each of the four Primary Care Networks - Development of new services including an Acute Response and Rehabilitation in the Community, Home and Hospital (ARCH) service.
+- Maturing of relationships between senior leaders - Establishment of an integrated management structure, with an Alliance Director - Implementation of Integrated Daily Huddles in the four HARA localities - Establishment of a framework for monthly Multidisciplinary Team Meetings in each of the four Primary Care Networks - Developing an integrated hospital discharge function, - Development of new services including an Acute Response and Rehabilitation in the Community, Home and Hospital (ARCH) service.

-The context in which HARA operates will be changing over the next twelve months and it will need to respond to these changes.
-There are a number of key factors affecting the context.
+The context in which HARA operates is changing are a number of key factors affecting the context.
 These include: